-• The track has been imported from the iTunes library, and Scratch Live has detected some corruption in the MP3 file.
-Solution: If possible, re-encode the MP3.
+- The track has been imported from the iTunes library, and Scratch Live has detected some corruption in the MP3 file.
+Solution: If possible, re-encode the MP3. - The track cannot be found.
+Most likely the file has been renamed or moved.